ColinOrr/colinorr.github.io/_posts/2016-01-21-visual-studio-code-snippets.md

 <img alt="lam demo" width="720" height="235" data-video="/public/images/visual-studio-code-snippets/lam.gif" />

 MSpec uses lambdas to link specification statements with real code.
-I find them quite awkward to type, especially since Visual Studio formatting goes haywire and messes up the indentation.
-The `lam` snippet sorts out the indentation and drops you straight into the lambda body to start writing your test code.
+I find them awkward to type, especially since Visual Studio formatting goes haywire and messes up the indentation.
+The `lam` snippet fixes the indentation and drops you straight into the lambda body, ready to start writing test code.

 argnull
 -------
 <img alt="argnull demo" width="720" height="235" data-video="/public/images/visual-studio-code-snippets/argnull.gif" />

 For production code, you can use the `argnull` snippet to speed up your argument guards.
-This snippet uses the same parameter for the check and the error message so you only have to type it once.
+This snippet uses the same parameter for both the guard and the error message, so you only have to type the argument once.
 You get an extra boost since intellisense kicks in to auto-complete the argument name.

 testnull
 --------